NBA Ballers: Phenom

-NBA Ballers: Phenom is a video game for the PlayStation 2 and Xbox.
+NBA Ballers: Phenom is a basketball video game for the PlayStation 2 and Xbox.
 It is the sequel to NBA Ballers, which featured Stephon Marbury and Chauncey Billups.
-In this game, celebrities such as Jin, Ludacris, Hot Sauce, and Chingy can be played.
+In this game, celebrities such as MC Jin, Ludacris, Hot Sauce, and Trikz can be played.
 The main story is based on the friendship between the player and Hot Sauce.
 One day, Hot Sauce signs up for a one-man street baller organization and steals the player's girlfriend.
 The gamer must then get back at him by showing off his streetball skills.
 The game features four divided sections of Los Angeles: Hollywood, Santa Monica, Beverly Hills and Los Angeles International Airport.
 Phenom expands on the customization from the first game.
 Now there are 20,000 customization combinations, with options including haircuts, headgear, tops, bottoms, shoes, jewelry, backpacks, knee pads, elbow pads, watches, shoes, and glasses.
 The game also introduces the ability for the player to create their own court.
 An extra disc containing the soundtrack comes with the game.